Engee documentation

 end

-By analogy, you can override any supported method called during the simulation (e.g. update!, terminate, step) in the Common code cell manually - if you disable the corresponding standard cell (e.g. Define update method, Define step method, etc.).
+By analogy, you can override any supported method called during the simulation (for example, update!, terminate, step), in the Common code cell manually — if you disable the corresponding standard cell (for example, Define update method, Define step method, etc.).

-• Within functions that override the behaviour of methods responsible for executing the model - such as step, update!, terminate!.
-For example, if a functor normally defined in the Step method code cell is defined in Common code, then the diagnostic functions within it will work correctly.
+• Inside functions that redefine the behavior of methods responsible for executing the model, such as step, update!, terminate!.
+For example, if the functor normally specified in the Step method code cell is defined in Common code, then the diagnostic functions inside it will work correctly.

 • Inside auxiliary functions that are called from methods responsible for executing the model.
-That is, if an auxiliary function is defined in Common code and is used, for example, in step, then calls of diagnostic functions inside it will also work correctly.
+That is, if an auxiliary function is defined in Common code and is used, for example, in step, then calls to diagnostic functions inside it will also be performed correctly.

-Overriding update! or other methods does not replace the mandatory implementation of step (function (c::Block)(t, in…)).
-Engee requires this function as an entry point into the simulation.
+Redefining update! or other methods does not replace the mandatory implementation of step (function (c::Block)(t, in…)).
+Engee requires this function as an entry point to the simulation.

-An example of a correct override of update! in Common code:
+An example of a correct redefinition of update! in Common code:

 struct Block <: AbstractCausalComponent